 The thing that separates us from normal businesses is that there are no individual shareholders so they can’t make a profit from the organization and neither can the other directors.
 Our shareholder being Thankyou Charitable Trust [which has] got charitable status in Australia.
 Our profits are going there and 100% of that goes to our project partners and funds the water programs that we do.

 Our corporate partners and private donors are enough to help Thankyou Water grow or will you need investors?

 Corporate partners are definitely fundamental to what we’re doing, without them it’s very hard to grow.
 We are looking at a project which will involve, what I would probably call ‘social investors’, [they are] someone who’s willing to make a loan at low interest, less than what the banks will offer you to help fund and grow.

-But that model of a social investor is really someone who basically [has] no security and is giving us money to help us grow as long as we pay it back as some point.
-That’s quite different to traditional investors who want a share of the company and we’ll never open up to that model because it just estranges who we are, from being all about the cause, to being a little about the cause and then about the shareholders and the investors who need to make money.
+But that model of a social investor is really someone who basically [has] no security and is giving us money to help us grow as long as we pay it back at some point.
+That’s quite different to traditional investors who want a share of the company and we’ll never open up to that model because it just estranges who we are, from being all about the cause to being a little about the cause and then about the shareholders and the investors who need to make money.

 What do you think Federal and State Governments could do to make things easier for small business owners starting out?

 There are a lot of good resources for small businesses.
 Social enterprises and such are a new category and there’s not much support from the government on it.
 I definitely think tax breaks should be offered and more support in terms of getting finance to help grow and organize.
 More access to funding and grants could be helpful.